kaazing/docker.tutorials/kwic/1-simple/README.md

-# KWIC No TLS
+# KWIC

-Demonstrate KWIC in the clear, without TLS/SSL security for simplicity.
+Demonstrate a simple KWIC scenario.
+For simplicity, this scenario is in the clear without TLS/SSL.

 ![KWIC](img/kwic-no-tls.jpg)